 - Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed. - A controlled committee of a candidate may not make an independent expenditure to support or oppose another candidate. - Local jurisdictions may impose contribution limits and additional filing requirements. - Primarily Formed Ballot Measure Committees: Prior to the semi-annual period in which the measure(s) supported or opposed is being voted on, committees must file quarterly campaign statements in addition to semi-annual statements.
-Following the election, quarterly statements may also be required.
-Contact the FPPC for specific information. - Form 470: Candidates that did not have a committee or raise/spend \$1,000 in 2009, may file Form 470 on February 1, 2010.
-Form 470 can not be filed for other deadlines if the candidate has a committee or has raised/spent \$1,000 or more in 2010.
-After filing a Form 470, if the candidate raises/spends \$1,000 or more in 2010, see Campaign Manual 2, Chapter 4 for additional required filings. - Candidates: Contact the FPPC for revised reporting deadlines in the event of a runoff election.
-After an election, reporting requirements will depend on whether the candidate is successful and whether a campaign committee is maintained. - Late Statements: Except for deadlines that fall on a Saturday, Sunday, or an official state holiday, filing deadlines may not be extended.
+Following the election, quarterly statements may also be required. - Form 470: Candidates that do not have a committee or raise/spend \$1,000 in 2010, may file Form 470 on October 5, 2010.
+Form 470 cannot be filed for other deadlines if the candidate has a committee or has raised/spent \$1,000 or more in 2010.
+After filing a Form 470, if the candidate raises/spends \$1,000 or more in 2010, see Manual 2, Chapter 4 for additional required filings. - Candidates: After an election, reporting requirements will depend on whether the candidate is successful and whether a campaign committee is maintained. - Late Statements: Except for deadlines that fall on a Saturday, Sunday, or an official state holiday, filing deadlines may not be extended.
 Late statements are subject to a \$10 per day late fine. - All statements are public documents.
 Paper reports may be mailed by first class mail unless otherwise noted. - For important information refer to www.fppc.ca.gov and click on the Candidates and Committees section.
 Use Campaign Manual 2 and Campaign Manual 3.